 2. Get Everyone Involved!

-Or, you can hire a specialist to train your internal team on various activities and spread the workload out across many people.
+Or, you can hire a specialist to train your internal team on various activities and spread the workload across many people.
 Here are two of the best ways to reduce marketing costs and create a better customer experience at the same time, but it requires a culture shift:

 - Everybody blogs: Train as many people in your organization to blog as possible.
 That way, you write about the entire customer experience, become trusted industry thought leaders, and have a steady flow of articles from multiple points of view.
 Customers and prospects will know where to go when they have questions or need help.
 And the more people involved, the less each person has to do.

 - Everybody gets social: Create an organization-wide social media strategy.
 Clearly define roles, responsibilities, policies, and expectations.
 You know what they say: Many hands make light work.

-The expectation is not that everyone is going to be an expert blogger or social media guru.
+The expectation is not that everyone will be an expert blogger or social media guru.
 You’ll still need a leader to oversee the strategy and operations, manage the projects, coach, teach, train, and maintain value and quality control.
 But if people within the organization can share their industry knowledge, expertise, and insights, it makes it easier and faster for marketers to keep pushing good content to your target audience.

-That said, it can be challenging to know how to invest your digital marketing dollars.
+That said, knowing how to invest your digital marketing dollars can be challenging.
 There are so many things you could do; it can be overwhelming.
 To create a realistic digital marketing plan and budget, take a step back to look at what you have done in the past, what’s working and not working, and look for opportunities for growth.
-Good data and analysis will help ensure you spend money in areas that get the highest return on investment for your organization.
+Good data and analysis will help ensure you spend money in areas with the highest return on investment for your organization.